christophjanietz/christophjanietz.github.io/02_research.markdown

 ### In Preparation
 <p> </p>

-**The prevalence, extent, and persistence of the glass ceiling in Dutch organizations: Evidence using linked-employer-employee data, 2011-2022**
+**The prevalence, extent, and persistence of the glass ceiling: An organizational approach using linked-employer-employee data**

 <p> </p>